 Q2.
 What kind of business is likely on the Moon?

 There is a range of potential lunar commercial businesses being considered, including the following:

-• Lunar surface tourism
+• Lunar orbit and surface tourism

 • Research facilities for technology testing, science and education

 • Products produced from hard vacuum processes

 • Products requiring 1/6th g manufacturing